top of page

 7. Use a ratcheting wrench to begin extraction

-8. Continue controlled pull with minimal swing
+8. Continue a controlled pull with minimal swing

 Mechanic Insight